 Pets are also very welcome at Purezza.
 This vegan pizza joint in St James’s Street even has a page on its website dedicated to four-legged fans.
-But for die-hard carnivores, doggy heaven can be found at the Shakespeare’s Head near Brighton station.
-It serves fabulous Sunday roasts and a mind-boggling selection of sausage and mash.
+But for die-hard carnivores, doggy heaven can be found at the Shakespeare’s Head in Chatham Place.
+This great little pub, near Brighton station, serves fabulous Sunday roasts and a mind-boggling selection of sausage and mash.
 Diners can choose from ten varieties of sausage, ten types of mash and four tasty gravies.

 And for a slice of history with your meal, try The Hangleton Manor in Hove.
 This Hall & Woodhouse pub is housed in one of the city’s oldest buildings and dates back to the 1500s.
 It serves up a range of food from pub grub to super salads but I can particularly recommend the pies.
 Dogs are welcome in the cosy bar area and the beer garden.